Tracey Church, MLIS

-Tracey is the Past President of Apra-Canada (Association of Professional Researchers for Advancement) and also teaches at Western University in the Master of Library and Information Sciences program on Prospect Research in Fundraising.
+Tracey is the Past President of Apra-Canada (Association of Professional Researchers for Advancement) and also teaches at Western University in the Master of Library and Information Science program on Prospect Research in Fundraising.
 She is a member of AFP International Research Council, and a Board Director for Apra International, and AFP Golden Horseshoe.

 Tracey is happy to report that many of her students, trainees and mentees have gone on to become successful prospect researchers in the charitable sector and active members of Apra.
 A new and exciting project for Tracey and Apra-Canada was the publication "Prospect Research in Canada: An Essential Guide for Researchers and Fundraisers", the definitive book on research in the charitable sector in Canada (launched at the Apra-Canada Fall 2016 conference, October 12th).
 Tracey was Co-Editor and a major contributor to the book.
-Tracey is a regular and requested presenter for Apra, AFP, OLA, and AHP in research, major giving, strategic planning, time management, and other areas.
+Tracey is a regular and requested presenter for Apra, AFP, CAGP, and AHP in research, major giving, strategic planning, time management, and other areas.